yendrrek/assessment/README.md

 Go to a dedicated subdomain at http://assessment.rosiepiontek.com/index.php
 and check the project on a live server.

+####  WARNING ####

+The layout of the site most probably breaks on devices with screens
+smaller than 15" and using other browser than Chrome.
+Responsiveness will be improved later.

 #### If you wish to run it locally:

 You will need Apache and PHP 7.1